Lana Turner is one of the most glamorous and fashionable stars in Hollywood history.

 My Favorite Lana Turner Looks

-To wrap it up, here are a few pics of some of my favorite Lana looks through the years:
+And, here are a few more pics of some of my favorite Lana looks through the years: